 Isn't being a fee-paying school contrary to your values?

 Steiner Waldorf Education is non-selective and should be available to any family that wants it.
-Steiner Schools are state-supported in many countries around the world; however, in the UK this is not yet the case and as such most Steiner Waldorf schools are obliged to charge fees in order to operate.
-There are 4 Steiner Academies in the West of England which do not charge fees.
+Steiner Schools are state-supported in many countries around the world; however, in the UK this is not the case and as such most Steiner Waldorf schools are obliged to charge fees in order to operate.
+There is one Steiner Academy in the West of England which does not charge fees.

 Our fees are tied closely to the actual running costs.
 We are in the process of developing a bursary scheme and a Suggested Donation for high earners which supports this.